brice-gros/react-native-unity-view/README.md

 ## Notice

-This is a fork of [https://github.com/asmadsen/react-native-unity-view]() to make it work with node 16 LTS, React Native >= 0.63 and Unity 2020.3 LTS
+This is a fork of [asmadsen/react-native-unity-view](https://github.com/asmadsen/react-native-unity-view) to make it work with node 16 LTS, React Native >= 0.63 and Unity 2020.3 LTS

 **This project may or may not be updated depending on the further use of it at my workplace, however feel free to fork it**

+## Requirements

+ - Unity 2020.3+
+ - Nodejs 16+
+ - React Native 0.63

 ## Install